 Now that you have keywords, it's time to search the databases.
 Have you used the databases before?
 If you don't have recent experience with our library's databases, then I suggest watching this introductory video.

-The video embedded above shows you how to search Academic Search Complete, which is one of the three databases ideal for sociological and anthropological research.
-All three of these databases are structured the same way, so the tutorial video applies to all of them.
+The video embedded above shows you how to search Academic Search Complete, which is one of the four databases ideal for social sciences research.
+All four of these databases are structured the same way, so the tutorial video applies to all of them.

 We have two excellent ebook databases.
 These let you read full-text books online.
 The interfaces can be confusing, so I have included a tutorial video for each one.